apache/lucene/lucene/MIGRATE.md

 These classes have been removed and consolidated into `FieldExistsQuery`.
 To migrate, caller simply replace those classes with the new one during object instantiation.

+### Normalizer and stemmer classes are now package private (LUCENE-10561)

+Except for a few exceptions, almost all normalizer and stemmer classes are now package private.
+If your code depends on constants defined in them, copy the constant values and re-define them in your code.

 ## Migration from Lucene 9.0 to Lucene 9.1

 ### Test framework package migration and module (LUCENE-10301)